"Surf's Up" is the most popular animated surf movie of all time.

 Diedrich Bader is the voice of Tank Evans but also provides the voice of his mother.
 Both of them suffer from heterochromia, which results in different colored eyes in the same person.

 Arnold, a character Lani saves from drowning, was ad-libbed by Zooey Deschanel.
-Directors loved him much that he was given more screen time.
+Directors loved him so much that he was given more screen time.

 A filmmaker's daughter recorded the voices of the little girl penguin in the living room.
 At some point, their cat walked to the litter box, leaving a bad smell.
 And she says, "I think he really has to go to the bathroom right now."
 The directors used the remark during the penguins' interview when one of them was nervously pooping.